 Intense pleasure or pain can cause a strong “high”, and when emotions and endorphins come crashing down subdrop can occur.
 Here is the meaning of subdrop:

 “Subdrop is an experience with similar characteristics of depression that occurs after an intense BDSM scene.
 It is caused by adrenaline and endorphin crashes.”

-1. Cover up the sub
+1. Cover Up the sub

-If the sub was completely naked they are also probably feeling exposed and vulnerable and this simple act can help them feel at ease.
-Plus, after a very intense session a sub is usually too exhausted to cover themselves up.
+If the sub was completely naked, they are also probably feeling exposed and vulnerable, and this simple act can help them feel at ease.
+Plus, after a very intense session, a sub is usually too exhausted to cover themselves up.

-2. Verbal reassurance from the Dominant
+2. Verbal Reassurance from the Dominant

-A sub craves to be told that they are good and that they did a good job.
+Something important to remember with sub aftercare is that a sub craves to be told that they are good and that they did a good job.
 When their Dom says those words to them, it helps them to emotionally relax.
 It’s not uncommon for a sub to have doubts and insecurities after a session.
 Knowing they have their Dom’s approval gives them immense satisfaction.

 If there was rape play or consensual non-consent during a scene, then it is extremely important for the Dom to be caring and calm, even saying, “I love you,” if it’s appropriate for the relationship.

 Just as important as mental reassurance, physical reassurance comes with aftercare for subs.
 When a Dom holds and cuddles a sub, it helps them to feel safe and protected, which is vital for maintaining a safe BDSM lifestyle.